-WOMEN OF ALL AGES: WANT TO KNOW WHY YOU STILL LOOK PREGNANT POSTPARTUM?
+DO YOU WANT TO KNOW WHY YOU STILL LOOK PREGNANT YEARS AFTER GIVING BIRTH?

 We know pregnancy is one of the most common causes of diastasis.
 But it’s more than just the expanding belly that make the recti muscles come apart.